Emilio Aguinaldo: First Philippine Republic

 On August 13, 1898, American forces had captured Manila during the "mock" Battle of Manila and on August 14, 1898, established the United States Military Government of the Philippine Islands, with Major-General Wesley Merritt as the first American Military Governor.
 On the night of February 4, 1899, a Filipino was shot by an American sentry.
 That incident was considered to be the beginning of the Philippine–American War and culminated in the 1899 Battle of Manila between American and Filipino forces.
 Superior American military technology drove Filipino troops away from the city, and Aguinaldo's government had to move from one place to another as defeats mounted.
 At the Battle of Marilao River, Aguinaldo himself took command in a desperate attempt to prevent American crossings.
-The Americans gained superiority in the battle only after severe fighting and the use of gunboats in the river that "made great execution" of Filipino soldiers.
+The Americans gained superiority in the battle only after severe fighting and the use of gunboats in the river that "made a great execution" of Filipino soldiers.
 On November 13, 1899, Aguinaldo issued an order disbanding the remnants of the Filipino national army; in the same order, he formulated a strategy of guerrilla warfare.
 Aguinaldo subsequently fled to Northern Luzon, where he continued to exercise command.

-Capture and declaration of allegiance to the U.S.
+Capture and declaration of allegiance to the US

 On March 23, 1901, with the aid of Macabebe Scouts forces led by General Frederick Funston, Aguinaldo was captured in his headquarters in Palanan, Isabela.
 On April 19, 1901, Aguinaldo took an oath of allegiance to the United States, formally ending the First Republic and recognizing the sovereignty of the United States over the Philippines.
 He published a manifesto in which he acknowledged that most of the Filipino people had united around the United States, declaring "unmistakably in favor of peace", said, "a complete termination of hostilities and lasting peace are not only desirable, but absolutely essential to the welfare of the Philippine Islands."
-In this manifesto, he acknowledged and accepted U.S. sovereignty throughout the Philippines.
+In this manifesto, he acknowledged and accepted US sovereignty throughout the Philippines.
+The manifesto framed peace as necessary for social stability and the welfare of ordinary Filipinos, reflecting early debates about equality, governance, and the social consequences of prolonged conflict.